 It states that victims are entitled, among other things, to receive information about Restorative Justice

 and how you can take part.
-It goes to explain the follow.
+It goes on to explain the following.

 Chapter 2 Adult Victims Entitlements, Section 7: Restorative Justice

 7.1 Restorative Justice is the process of bringing together victims with those responsible for the harm, to find a positive way forward.

 7.2 Restorative Justice offers you an opportunity to be heard and sometimes to have a say in the resolution of offences.
 This can include agreeing activities for the offender to do as part of taking responsibility for their actions and to repair the harm that they

 have done.
 Restorative Justice can provide a means of closure and enable you to move on, while providing an opportunity for offenders to face the consequences of their actions and to understand the impact that it has had upon other people.

 7.3 Restorative Justice can take place while criminal proceedings are ongoing, as part of a sentence after criminal proceedings have finished or as part of an out of court disposal.
 Any Restorative Justice will be led by a trained facilitator who will take your needs into consideration and deliver services in line with recognised quality standards.